janspale/janspale.github.io/_projects/6_project.md

 * run half marathon
 * run a marathon
 * ~~race a road bike race (2013)~~
-* place on the podium in a road bike race
 * ~~race a mtb race (2015)~~
-* place on the podium in a mtb race
 * ~~ride a bike for 100K/day (2017)~~
 * ~~ride a bike for 200K/day (2021)~~
 * ~~ride a bike to the Adriatic sea (2023)~~